 • menstruation.

-Such sores heal within 7-10 days, but in case of complications, rehabilitation is delayed for a period of 2 weeks to 1 month.
-A long non-healing and constantly injured aphtha can turn into a scar.
+Such sores heal within 7–10 days, but in case of complications, rehabilitation is delayed for a period of 2 weeks to 1 month.
+Aphthae that does not heal for a long time and is constantly injured can turn into a scar.

 Video: aphthous stomatitis

-A disease in which there are numerous small sores that look like herpes.
+A disease that causes numerous small sores that look like herpes.

-These ulcers do not have clear boundaries, have a gray color at the base and are localized mainly in the region of the floor of the mouth and on the lower surface of the tongue.
+These ulcers do not have clear boundaries, are gray at the base and are localized mainly in the floor of the mouth and on the lower surface of the tongue.

-Healing occurs in 7-10 days, scarring does not occur.
-Most often, herpetiform stomatitis occurs in women under the age of 30 years.
+Healing occurs in 7–10 days, scarring does not occur.
+Stomatitis herpetiformis most often occurs in women under 30 years of age.

 Video: acute herpetic stomatitis